kharyal/jupyter-notebook-on-servers/README.md

 ```
 Where, ```<P1>``` is the same port as selected before.

-If your browser opens a page like this,
+If your browser opens a page like this,<br>
 <img src="./Images/3.jpeg"  width="509" height="500"><br>

 You will need to type in the token that you got when you did ```jupyter-notebook &```.